yix8/VisualPlanning/README.md

   <img src="assets/visual_planning.png" width="75%">
 </p>

-### About
+### 💡 Overview
 We introduces *Visual Planning*, a new reasoning paradigm where planning is conducted entirely through sequences of images, without relying on language.
-Unlike traditional multimodal models that use visual input but still reason in text, our approach enables models to “think” directly in the visual domain.
+Unlike traditional multimodal models that use visual input but still reason in text, our approach enables models to "think" directly in the visual domain.
 We propose a reinforcement learning framework, VPRL, to train large vision models for image-based planning tasks.
 Our method achieves significant gains over language-based baselines on spatial navigation tasks and opens a new direction for visual reasoning research.

+### ✨ Method
+We propose a novel two-stage training framework that applies RL to achieve visual planning via sequential image generation:
+- **Stage 1: Policy Initialization**: Acquire the effective exploration capabilit and Produce visually coherent output.
+- **Stage 2: Reinforcement Learning for Visual Planning**: Learn to simulate future visual states and plan effectively via Group Relative Policy Optimization (GRPO), guided by our proposed *Progress Reward*.

+### 📊 Evaluation
+We evaluate VPRL across three diverse visual planning environments:

+-  **FrozenLake:**
+  A stochastic gridworld where the agent is supposed to start from the designated position and find its way to the destination safely without falling into the 'holes'

+-  **Maze:**
+  Given an initial image describing the maze layout, the model is supposed to go through the maze from the starting point (green point) to the destination (red flag).

+-  **MiniBehaviour:**
+  The agent is first required to reach the printer from the starting point and pick it up.
+After that, the agent should go to the table and drop the printer.

 ### 📑 Citation